cy235/Deploy_Dask_Jupyter_K8S_AWS/README.md

 # Deploy Dask and Jupyter into kubernetes cluster in Amazon Web Services
-In this project, I will deploy dask and jupyter into kubernetes (k8s) cluster in Amazon Web Services (AWS)
+In this project, I will deploy dask and jupyter into kubernetes (k8s) cluster in Amazon Web Services (AWS).
+Dask is a flexible library for parallel computing in Python.
+Dask is composed of two parts: ...
+“Big Data” collections like parallel arrays, dataframes, and lists that extend common interfaces like NumPy, Pandas, or Python iterators to larger-than-memory or distributed environments.

 ## Set Up a Kubernetes Cluster in AWS
 ### Prerequisites